Speech Therapist: Career Summary, Occupational Outlook, and Educational Requirements

 What is the Occupational Outlook?

-The U.S. Bureau of Labor Statistics (BLS) reported in 2013 that approximately 56,970 speech-language pathologists in the United States worked in elementary and secondary schools (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported in 2018 that approximately 58,790 speech-language pathologists in the United States worked in elementary and secondary schools.
 In smaller numbers, these professionals also worked in hospitals, nursing homes and private practices.
-It was predicted that jobs for speech pathologists would grow about 19% between 2012 and 2022.
+It was predicted that jobs for speech pathologists would grow about 27% between 2018 and 2028.
 As educational enrollments increased, so would the need for qualified speech-language pathologists.

 Excellent job opportunities for speech therapists were predicted due to expanding numbers of surviving premature babies and trauma victims who might benefit from speech therapy and increased recognition of the benefits of early intervention.
 The BLS reported that speech therapists who were proficient in a second language would have the best job prospects.
-Mean annual incomes for speech-language pathologists who worked in schools were $66,490 in 2013.
-Speech therapists who worked in home health care services earned about $90,530, and those employed by nursing facilities earned salaries of $87,810 annually.
+Mean annual incomes for speech-language pathologists were $80,700 in 2018.
+Speech therapists who worked in home health care services averaged about $84,740, and those employed by nursing facilities earned average salaries of $94,840 annually.

 What Educational Requirements Must I Fulfill?